Notification

 The Smoothing Factor ‘K’ gives more importance to the latest price.
 It takes into account the number of periods you’ve chosen for the moving average.

-How Does the EMA Indicator Work?
+How Does the Exponential Moving Average (EMA) Indicator Work?

 The EMA indicator acts like a spotlight, emphasising the recent scenes while softly fading out the older ones.
 This dynamic spotlight helps you quickly spot shifts in the narrative.
 When the stock’s price crosses above the EMA, it’s like a signal that the story might be taking a positive turn.
 Conversely, a crossing below might signify a twist in the plot.